I7-Examples/When-in-Rome-2/docs/source.txt

 Instead of attacking a poisoned creature:
 	say "Taking advantage of the critter's inability to fight back, you bludgeon it repeatedly until its moans and twitches stop.";
-	end the game saying "You have successfully slaughtered your little Visitor, which displeases A. P. extremely"
+	end the story saying "You have successfully slaughtered your little Visitor, which displeases A. P. extremely"

 Instead of attacking a negligible creature:
 	say "Your patience gone, you attack [the creature].
 It is much too weak to put up a significant fight, and you soon render it unconscious.";
-	end the game saying "The boys don't like it when you harm the creatures"
+	end the story saying "The boys don't like it when you harm the creatures"

 Instead of attacking a fidgety person which is not vast:
 	say "You try to hit [the creature], but it gets away from you too fast, scurrying into the far corner of the room and dodging over furniture."

 Instead of attacking a vast creature:
 	say "You hit [the creature].
 It looks at you, puzzled.
 Then it hits back approximately five times as hard.
 The world fades out...";
-	end the game saying "You wake up sometime later in the hospital..."
+	end the story saying "You wake up sometime later in the hospital..."

 Instead of attacking a meaty creature:
 	say "You hit [the creature].

 It grins with many many teeth, and then takes a tremendous bite out of your left leg.
 The blood loss and shock put you out almost immediately.";
-	end the game saying "You wake up sometime later in the hospital..."
+	end the story saying "You wake up sometime later in the hospital..."

 Instead of attacking a person:
 	say "You attack [the noun], which fights back for a few minutes before becoming too bruised.
 It then sets up a hideous squealing and whining, bringing Esther in to discover what you're doing...";
-	end the game saying "This will lose you your job for sure".
+	end the story saying "This will lose you your job for sure".

 Instead of smelling something stinky:
 	say "Phew!"